Search This Blog

 He was a very quiet person, but after his illness, lying on his bed, he loved to talk.
 He particularly enjoyed remembering incidents and experiences from his early part of life.
 One day, when he was visiting us at Kanpur, he told me about his education, and it is a rather interesting, though sometimes a sad story.

 During the exams, he became ill.
-He somehow managed to take 14 exams.
-But on the day of his 14th exam, his condition was serious enough that the warden forced him to go to a doctor, and the doctor promptly advised that he be admitted to a hospital.
+He somehow managed to take the first 14 exams.
+But on the evening before his 15th exam, his condition was serious enough that the warden forced him to go to a doctor, and the doctor promptly advised that he be admitted to the hospital.
 The next day, he pleaded with the doctor to let him take the last exam, even for just an hour, but the doctor was unmoved, and he had to miss that exam.
 It was Maths III exam, worth 33 marks.

-When the results came, the marksheet showed 33/33, 34/34, 0/33, a total of 67 out of 100 in Maths, the first time in his life when he had received less than 100%, and it pained him, even though it was not because he did not know the answers.
+When the results came, the marksheet showed 33/33, 34/34, 0/33, a total of 67 out of 100 in Maths, the first time in his life when he had received less than 100%, and it pained him.
 But the good thing was that he was in the merit list of Rajasthan University.
 It was amazing and unheard of that someone who had given only 14 exams was in the merit list.

 With this performance, he could have walked into any engineering college.
 Yes, even in 1950s, there were only two careers which were considered attractive - engineering and medicine.
 But the village people had only heard of Pilani and Thapar.
 That Hijli jail had been converted to an IIT was not yet known to the mankind at large.
 And he chose Pilani.
 He filled up the admission form, submitted and came back home.